 Executive attendees who find suppliers77%

-*based on multiple research companies
+*based on multiple research companies.

 Attracting the right people to your display or booth can have a major impact on your business long term.
 Even if they purchase nothing at that moment – getting them to revisit your business by web provides you with an additional opportunity.